Iran’s sole nuclear power plant undergoes emergency shutdown

 Bushehr is fueled by uranium produced in Russia, not Iran, and is monitored by the United Nations’ International Atomic Energy Agency.
 The IAEA acknowledged being aware of reports about the plant, but declined to comment.

-Construction on Bushehr, on the coast of the northern reaches of the Persian Gulf, began under Iran's shah in the mid-1970s.
+Construction on the plant, on the coast of the northern reaches of the Persian Gulf, began under Iran's Shah Mohammad Reza Pahlavi in the mid-1970s.
 After the 1979 Islamic Revolution, the plant was repeatedly targeted in the Iran-Iraq war.
 Russia later completed construction of the facility.

 The plant, which sits near active fault lines and was built to withstand powerful quakes, has been periodically shaken by temblors.
 There have been no significant earthquakes reported in the area in recent days.